Tórshavn: Climate

-Tórshavn features a subpolar oceanic climate (Cfc), with strong moderation from the Atlantic Ocean's Norwegian Current.
+Tórshavn features a subpolar oceanic climate (Köppen: Cfc, Trewartha: Eolk), with strong moderation from the Atlantic Ocean's Norwegian Current.
 In winter, Tórshavn tends to be under direct influence of the Icelandic Low, which usually brings overcast and stormy weather to the Faroe Islands.
 Because of its cloudiness and the ice-free water surrounding Tórshavn, its winter temperatures are exceptionally mild for such a northerly location, with winter daytime temperatures usually oscillating around 6 C. However, summer temperatures are much lower than those found in Scandinavia on similar latitudes, and barely exceed 13 C daily highs in the warmest month.
 The moderation also causes the extremes amplitude to be very low: in the period from 1961 to 2021, there was a mere 33 C-change difference between the absolute warmest and coldest temperatures.
 Temperatures below freezing may occur in any non-summer month, but even in winter, the average daily lows stay well above 0 C.

 Average monthly precipitation is highest in autumn and winter, peaking in January, due to the activity of the Icelandic Low.
 May, June and July, on the other hand, are markedly drier but still receive substantial rainfall.